 However, not everybody actually considers the full facts when purchasing a vehicle.
 They can be swayed by pretty colours, deceiving prices and conniving salesmen.
 Our aim is to provide you with some solid information which will hopefully allow you to make the right choice.
 In this case we’ve given our top reasons for buying a used car.

 With many other driving expenses to pay for such as road tax, MOT and servicing, insurance and fuel, why not save some money on the actual list price of your vehicle?
-You will pay a lot less for a used Fiat Punto than a brand new Ford Fiesta.
+You will pay a lot less for a second hand Fiat Punto car than a brand new Ford Fiesta.

 Remember that as soon as you purchase a new vehicle, it immediately becomes a used vehicle and as such you are certain to lose money should you come to sell it years down the line.
 Used cars depreciate much less quickly however; you could buy one and drive it for a year, then recoup nearly the full price you paid for it.